Skip to main content

 • Existence: 1891 - 1951

 M.J.
 MacManus was also an ardent nationalist.
-He befriended many National leaders, particularly Eamon De Valera and Michael Collins.
+He befriended many national leaders, particularly Éamon De Valera and Michael Collins.
 He was arrested after the burning of the Customs House in Dublin.

-In 1931 the Irish Press newspaper was begun, and MacManus was appointed Literary Editor, a position which he claimed until his death.
+In 1931, the Irish Press was founded, and MacManus was appointed Literary Editor, a position which he held until his death.
 He was particularly well known for his daily column entitled, "This Happened Today", in which he would highlight notable persons or events who had played an important part in Irish history.
+In addition to his work as a journalist, MacManus published several books of parody including A Green Jackdaw, A Jackdaw in Dublin, and Dublin Diversions.
+He also wrote poetry collections, Connaught Songs and Rackrent Hall, as well as a biography of Éamon De Valera.

 Found in 1 Collection or Record: